-(A) An average operating opacity of ten percent; and
+(A) A daily average operating opacity of 10 percent on more than two days within any 12-month period, with the days separated from each other by at least 30 days, as measured by EPA Method 9; and

-(B) A maximum opacity of 20 percent.
+(B) A maximum opacity of 20 percent at any time as measured by EPA Method 9.

-(c) Particulate emissions from wood fired veneer dryers shall not exceed:
+(c) Particulate emissions from wood fired veneer dryers may not exceed:

-(A) 0.75 pounds per 1,000 square feet of veneer dried (3/8 inch basis) for units using fuel which has a moisture content by weight of 20 percent or less;
+(A) 0.75 pounds per 1,000 square feet of veneer dried (3/8 inch basis) for units using fuel which has a moisture content equal to or less than 20 percent by weight on a wet basis as measured by ASTM D4442-84;

-(B) 1.50 pounds per 1,000 square feet of veneer dried (3/8 inch basis) for units using fuel which has a moisture content by weight of greater than 20 percent;
+(B) 1.50 pounds per 1,000 square feet of veneer dried (3/8 inch basis) for units using fuel which has a moisture content greater than 20 percent by weight on a wet basis as measured by ASTM D4442-84; or

-(C) In addition to paragraphs(1)(c)(A) and(B) of this rule, 0.40 pounds per 1,000 pounds of steam generated in boilers which exhaust gases to the veneer dryer.
+(C) 0.40 pounds per 1,000 pounds of steam generated in boilers which exhaust gases to the veneer dryer.

-(d) Exhaust gases from fuel-burning equipment vented to the veneer dryer are exempt from OAR 340-228-0210;
+(d) Exhaust gases from fuel burning equipment vented to the veneer dryer are exempt from OAR 340-228-0210;

-(e) Each veneer dryer shall be maintained and operated at all times such that air contaminant generating processes and all contaminant control equipment shall be at full efficiency and effectiveness so that the emission of air contaminants are kept at the lowest practicable levels;
+(e) Each veneer dryer must be maintained and operated at all times such that air contaminant generating processes and all contaminant control devices must be at full efficiency and effectiveness so that the emission of air contaminants are kept at the lowest practicable levels;